 The 1921 census records that Edward is working for F. Cable, Baker, of 9 Sturton Street.

 Claude, now a baker like his father, marries Hilda Lilian Clarke at St Barnabas on 26th December 1936.
 He gives his address as 89 Norfolk Street, which is still a bakery.
 However, on the 1939 Register he is no longer a baker.
 His job is unclear, but he is also listed as Full Time ARP.
 They live at 35 Sturton Street, next door to his parents.

 By 1939 the Edward and Catherine are living at 37 Sturton Street.
 Edward is an ARP.

-Edward died in 1945 and was buried in the Holy Trinity plot of Mill Road Cemetary on 8th January 1945, he still lived at 37 Sturton Street.
-Catherine died 28 March 1967, she is buried in Mill Road Cemetary.
+Edward died in 1945 and was buried in the Holy Trinity plot of Mill Road Cemetery on 8th January 1945, he still lived at 37 Sturton Street.
+Catherine died 28 March 1967, she is buried in Mill Road Cemetery.

 1932 – 1933

 The Electoral Register show William Whitmore and Cissie (otherwise Sissy) Doris Whitmore (nee Hinson) at number 10.
 William is around 67 years old (born in 1865) and has been a chimney sweep.

 When he was 19 years old, he was charged with “stealing two bags of soot, one bag of chaff, and a quantity of hay and mangel wurtzel, value 8/- the property of Jacob Frohock at Lolworth.”
 He was sentenced to 21 days hard labour.